Timothy-Mc/Timothy-Mc/README.md

 <a href="https://www.linkedin.com/in/timothy-mcleod-b01b9b236"><img src="https://img.shields.io/badge/-LinkedIn-0072b1?&style=for-the-badge&logo=linkedin&logoColor=white" /></a>

 ## 👋 About Me
 Hey there!
 I'm passionate about **technology, security, and automation**.
 My journey started with a curiosity for **how systems work and how they can be protected**, which naturally led me into **cybersecurity**.
-Over time, I’ve expanded my skills into **DevSecOps, cloud security, and infrastructure as code**.
+Over time, I’ve expanded my skills into **security engineering, cloud security, infrastructure as code, and AI-driven security solutions**.
 This portfolio is a showcase of my diverse projects, skills, and experiences!

 ---

 ## 🎯 Objective
-My goal is to become a **DevSecOps Engineer**, integrating security at every stage of the development lifecycle.
-I’m focused on **automating security, securing CI/CD pipelines, and implementing cloud-native security solutions** to bridge the gap between development, security, and operations.
+My goal is to become a **Security Engineer**, focusing on building **secure systems, implementing robust security measures, and integrating security at every level of development and deployment**.
+I specialize in **security automation, cloud security, threat detection, and infrastructure hardening**.
+Additionally, I am currently working on an **Honors Project on Cyber Attack Detection using Machine Learning in FinTech**, exploring the intersection of AI and cybersecurity.

 ---